-Leading civil partnership solicitors near you.
-Civil partnerships protect you and your partner financially without the traditional aspects of marriage.
-MG Legal’s dedicated family law experts are here to offer advice and assistance on any area of Civil Partnership, from registered a Civil Partnership, to dissolving a Civil Partnership, if the relationship breaks down.
+Leading civil partnership solicitors near you Civil partnerships protect you and your partner financially without the traditional aspects of marriage.
+MG Legal’s dedicated Family Law experts are here to offer advice and assistance on any area of Civil Partnership, from registering a Civil Partnership, to dissolving a Civil Partnership, if the relationship breaks down.

 What is a Civil Partnership?